Euglenophycin

-Euglenophycin is an ichthyotoxic compound isolated from Euglena sanguinea, a protist of the genus Euglena.
+Euglenophycin is an ichthyotoxic compound isolated from Euglena sanguinea, a species of the genus Euglena.
 It exhibits anticancer and herbicidal activity in vitro.

 History

 Many fresh-water algae that produce toxins are known, among which the euglenoids (Euglenophyceae).
 It has been found that this alga lives in fresh-water environments all over the world.
 Many euglenoids are heterotrophic, as they feed through either phagocytosis or simple diffusion.
-However, a monophyletic group of the alga is mixotrophic, namely the Rapaza Viridis, meaning that it switches between photosynthesis, absorbing nutrients and engulfing other eukaryotes.
-Furthermore, Eutreptialis and Euglenales are autotrophic as they contain chlorophyll to perform photosynthesis.
+However, a monophyletic group of the alga is mixotrophic, namely the Rapaza viridis, meaning that it switches between photosynthesis, absorbing nutrients and engulfing other eukaryotes.
+Furthermore, Eutreptiales and Euglenales are autotrophic as they contain chlorophyll to perform photosynthesis.
 Euglenoids can contain chlorophyll and an accessory pigment, and/or astaxanthin (a carotenoid), due to which they can either be coloured either green or red.
 Although this alga has been found relatively early in history, it took researchers some time to discover that it produces the toxin euglenophycin as no previous reports had identified euglenoid toxins.
-According to recent research, euglenophycin is produced in at least six species of euglenoid algae and six of seven strains of Euglena Sanguinea.
+According to recent research, euglenophycin is produced in at least six species of euglenoid algae and six of seven strains of Euglena sanguinea.
 Other studies are focused on the potential application of euglenophycin as an anticancer drug.